padrinobook/padrinobook/chapters/login_and_registration.md

 ### My Tests are Slow ...

 During writing this book I discovered various strange behavior for my tests because I was writing data into my test database.
-So the tests weren't really reliable because some worked only when the database is fresh with no preexisting entries.
+The tests weren't really reliable because some worked only when the database is fresh with no preexisting entries.
 One solution would be to clean up the database before each run:

 ```bash